-- (3) A capability list specified in subregulation (2) shall identify each article by make and model, part number, or other nomenclature designated by the manufacturer of that article. - (4) An article may be listed on the capability list only if the article is within the scope of the ratings and classes of the certificate of the approved maintenance organisation, and only after the Approved maintenance organisation has performed a self-evaluation in accordance with regulation 30(5). - (5) An approved maintenance organisation shall perform the self-evaluation described in subregulation (4) to determine that the maintenance organisation has all of the facilities, equipment, material, technical data, processes, housing, and trained personnel in place to perform the work on the article as required by this regulation. - (6) Where an approved maintenance organisation makes a positive determination under subregulation (5), the approved maintenance organisation may list the article on the capability list. - (7) The document of the evaluation described in subregulation (4) shall be signed by the accountable manager and shall be retained on file by the approved maintenance organisation. - (8) The approved maintenance organisation shall, on listing an additional article on its capability list, send a copy of the list to the Authority. - (9) The capability list shall be available in the premises for inspection by the public and the Authority. - (10) The self-evaluations must be available in the premises for inspection by the Authority. - (11) An approved maintenance organisation shall retain a capability list and self-evaluation for two years from the date accepted by the accountable manager.
+- (3) A capability list specified in subregulation (2) shall identify each article by make and model, part number, or other nomenclature designated by the manufacturer of that article. - 4) An article may be listed on the capability list only when the article is within the scope of the ratings and classes of the certificate of the approved maintenance organisation, and only after the Approved maintenance organisation has performed a self-evaluation in accordance with regulation 29(5) (v). - (5) An approved maintenance organisation shall perform the self-evaluation described in sub-regulation (4) to determine that the maintenance organisation has all of the facilities, equipment, material, technical data, processes, housing, and trained personnel in place to perform the work on the article as required by this regulation. - (6) Where an approved maintenance organisation makes a positive determination under subregulation (5), the approved maintenance organisation may list the article on the capability list. - (7) The document of the evaluation described in subregulation (4) shall be

+T

+signed by the accountable manager and

+shall be retained on file by the approved maintenance organisation.

+maintenance organisation.

+(8) The approved maintenance

+organisation shall, on listing an additional

+article on its capability list, send a copy of

+the list to the Authority.

+(9) The capability list shall be available

+in the premises for inspection by the

+public and the Authority.

+(10) The self-evaluations must be

+available in the premises for inspection

+by the Authority.

+11) An approved maintenance arganization

+11) An approved maintenance organisation shall retain a capability list and self-

+evaluation for two years from the date

+accepted by the accountable manager.

+(12) Prior to approval of an amandad

-(12) Prior to approval of an amended capability list for inclusion of an article, the Authority shall evaluate the approved maintenance organisation in accordance with regulation 5.
+(12) Prior to approval of an amended capability list for inclusion of an article,

+the Authority shall evaluate the approved

+maintenance organisation in accordance

+Approved with regulation 5.

-32. Approved maintenance organisation privileges
+32. maintenance (1) An approved maintenance

+organisation organisation shall only carry out the

+privileges following tasks as permitted by and in

+accordance with its maintenance procedures manual-

+•

-- (1) An approved maintenance organisation shall only carry out the following tasks as permitted by and in accordance with its maintenance procedures manual- - (a) maintain an aircraft or aircraft components for which it is rated at the locations identified in the approval certificate; - (b) maintain any aircraft for which it is rated at any location subject to the need for such maintenance arising from unserviceability of the aircraft; - (c) describe the activities in support of a specific air operator certificate holder where that air operator certificate holder has requested the service of the approved maintenance organisation at locations other than the location identified on the approved maintenance organisation certificate, and the approved maintenance organisation has been rated to maintain the aircraft of that specific air operator certificate holder at the requested location in the approved maintenance organisation specific operating provisions approved by the Authority; and - (d) issue a certificate of release to service in respect of paragraphs (a), (b) and (c) on completion of maintenance in accordance with limitations applicable to the approved maintenance organisation. - (2) The approved maintenance organisation may maintain or alter any article for which it is rated at a place other than the approved maintenance organisation location if- - (a) the function would be performed in the same manner as when performed at the approved maintenance organisation and in accordance with these Regulations; or
+(a) maintain an aircraft or aircraft

+components for which it is

+rated at the locations identified in the approval certificate;

+- (b) maintain any aircraft for which it is rated at any location subject to the need for such maintenance arising from unserviceability of the aircraft; - perform the activities in support of a specific air operator certificate holder where that air operator certificate holder has requested the service of the approved maintenance organisation at locations other than the location identified on the approved maintenance organisation certificate. and the approved maintenance organisation has been rated to maintain the aircraft of that specific air operator certificate holder at the requested location in the approved maintenance organisation specific operating provisions approved by the Authority; and - (d) issue a certificate of release to service in respect of paragraphs (a), (b) and (c) on completion of maintenance in accordance with limitations applicable to the approved maintenance organisation. - (2) The approved maintenance organisation may maintain or alter any article for which it is rated at a place other than the approved maintenance organisation location where- - (a) the function would be performed in the same manner as when performed at